 - 80. With those machines, it's scary.
 There's wires that come off and they connect to the baby.
 Naturally with that kind of thing there's a lot of beeping.
 Now, to this day I still have an issue with beeping.
 To this day I can't take my kids to McDonald's because the machines in McDonald's beep.
 Normal people don't notice this, but I'm not normal anymore, not after what happened.
 The machine beep in the hospital was the same sound.
 Sophia's machine always used to go off and although I knew it was only a low battery it would scare me.
 The machines going back was not a good sign, and that wall of machinery was beginning to build up quickly again. - 81.
 I found out later that there was a considerable delay before Sophia was put on the ECMO machine.
 I continually questioned what the delay going to ECMO was.
 We had been called many hours previously at Ronald McDonald House by Karen the Senior Staff Nurse at about 1am.
 She had said 'we're going to ECMO.
-It is on this way'.
-Was already in the NICU when I arrived.
+If we're going to ECMO.
+If was a lready in the NICU when I arrived.
 I saw him in the corridor when I was buzzed through the security door.
 It was now well past daybreak and we were still waiting for the ECMO procedure to happen.
 I queried the delay over and over again.
-At one point a nurse told me that they were waiting for which I thought must be a mistake because he had arrived before I did.
-We had acknowledged each other in the corridor.
-Eventually a lady doctor, came to see us and told us that Sophia's ECMO procedure had finally been done.
+At one point a nurse told me that they were waiting for the delay doctor, is came to see us and told us that Sophia's ECMO procedure had finally been done.
 I asked her why it took so long to get started and she told us that she had a difference of opinion to the other medics as to whether ECMO was worthwhile.

-82. It didn't look good when we went back in to see her.
+Is a difference of opinion to the other medics as to whether ECMO was worthwhile. - 82.
+It didn't look good when we went back in to see her.
 The day before, there was a baby in the same room as Sophia, and she had died.
 It was very present in our minds.
 This is all played out in front of you because the families and another five babies are all jammed in this room.
 There's no curtains, there's no privacy.